 5. Quality, Not Conformity

-When older students (age 12 and up) submit an assignment to their mentor, the only grades given are “excellent” or “do it again.”
+When older students (think upper high school students) submit an assignment to their mentor, the only grades given are “excellent” or “do it again.”

 High quality of work is the goal; mediocre efforts done to just “get by” are not accepted.
 And because the student has chosen the assignment, he wants to his best.